-- Fellows will participate in a project of their choosing that helps build their knowledge base or skills in their home organization or community.
+- Fellows will participate in a project of their choosing on a team of their choosing that helps build their knowledge base or skills in their home organization or community.
 Fellows will share lessons learned from the implementation of their project during the Fellowship year.
-Fellows should anticipate that the project will take approximately 8 - 12 hours to complete their project outside of the Live Sessions. - Projects can take various shapes: a presentation, a proposal, or even a creative endeavor.
-For example, Fellows can give an oral presentation on an early childhood topic to staff members at their organization, identify a challenge faced by young children and families in their community and develop a proposal to address the challenge or develop a social media campaign or video public service announcement related to an early childhood topic.
+Fellows should anticipate that it will take approximately 10 - 12 hours to complete their project outside of the Live Sessions. - Projects can take various shapes: a presentation, a proposal, or even a creative endeavor.
+For example, Fellows can give an oral presentation on an early childhood topic to staff members at their organization, identify a challenge faced by young children and families in their community and develop a proposal to address the challenge, or develop a social media campaign or video public service announcement related to an early childhood topic.